TUM-AVS/F1TENTH-Auxiliaries/F1TENTH - f1tenth_system with 3D Livox LiDAR/README.md

 # 3D LiDAR SLAM and Localization on F1TENTH
-This page contains the drivers necessary to operate the F1Tenth/ RoboRacer cars with a 3D LiDAR sensor from Livox [Livox MID-360 product page](https://www.livoxtech.com/de/mid-360).
-In addition, we provide a 3D LiDAR SLAM, tested and evaluated to work with the LiDAR.
+This repository provides the necessary drivers to operate the F1Tenth/RoboRacer cars equipped with the Livox MID-360 3D LiDAR sensor ([Livox MID-360 product page](https://www.livoxtech.com/de/mid-360)).
+Additionally, we include a robust and tested 3D LiDAR SLAM package specifically validated for use with this LiDAR.

-This repository des not manipulate the function of the original workspace.
-Changing between the 2D and 3D sensor is therefore as simple as changing you launch command.
+The provided setup is designed not to interfere with your existing workspace.
+This means switching between the original 2D sensor and the new 3D sensor is as easy as modifying your launch command.

-Next steps:
+The following instructions where tested and verifies on the following hard- and software on the 10th of March 2025

+- Jetson Orin Nano 8GB Development Kit
+- Jetpack 5.1.2

+**Upcoming:**
-- We will release a small test dataset from the Livox LiDAR in May 2025, allowing teams to evaluate the performance before receiving their sensors.
+- We plan to release a small test dataset from the Livox LiDAR sensor in May 2025, allowing teams to evaluate performance prior to receiving their sensors.
 ## Installation - Livox Driver

 1. Create a new workspace for this project, add a `src` directory and clone this repository into it: